CanDIG/mohccn-synthetic-data/README.md

 - **Scripts:**
 [/src](/src)
-  - `json_to_csv.py`: Used to convert the original synthetic data in Katsu to CSV files.
+  - `json_to_csv.py`: Used to convert the synthetic data jsons from Katsu to CSV files.
   - `csv_to_ingest.py`: Script for running clinical_etl on a particular dataset to convert into ingestable jsons.

-## How to generate synthetic data using Mockaroo
+## How to generate synthetic data using Factory Boy

 See synthetic data folder in katsu: [katsu/chord_metadata_service/mohpackets/data](https://github.com/CanDIG/katsu/tree/develop/chord_metadata_service/mohpackets/data)